jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 is base-10.
 Meaning, again, at every 10 numbers we run out and add one more column of numbers.

-Same idea can be implemented to any bases, and let's use it in binary system.
+The same idea can be implemented to any bases, and let's use it in binary system.
 In the decimal system our base was 10, and now it's 2, what does that mean?
 It means that every column of numbers represent a power of 2, starting from 0 and going to infinity.

 If we were to use the same logic we did up there for 123 in decimal, let's do it for this number: 101

 - 1 is in the ones place, so 1 (1 * 1)
-- 0 is in the twos placee, so 0 (0 * 2)
+- 0 is in the twos place, so 0 (0 * 2)
 - and now, 1 is in the fours place, so 4 (1 * 4)
 - Adding them all together, the binary number 101 is actually 5 in our base-10 decimal system.
 This can be pictured as follows: